2010 FIFA World Cup final: Second half

 In the 62nd minute, Robben had what ESPN's Elko Born later described as "the most obvious opportunity to score during regular time".
 Receiving the ball from a Sneijder pass upfield, Robben was one-on-one with Casillas.
-He delayed his shot before attempting to flick the ball over the goalkeeper into the corner of the goal, but his shot lacked height and Casillas was able to intercept the ball with the toe of his boot to prevent the goal.
+He delayed his shot before attempting to flick the ball over the goalkeeper into the corner of the goal, but his shot lacked height and Casillas was able to put the ball out for a corner which the Dutch failed to score from.
 On 67 minutes, Capdevila was booked for a foul on van Persie, and three minutes later Spain had an opportunity when Villa received the ball 4 yards from goal following a pass by Navas.
 His shot was parried behind by Stekelenburg, in what The Guardian's Scott Murray described as an "amazing save, terrible miss".
 The Netherlands made a change on 71 minutes, as Elia replaced Kuyt, before Spain won a free kick around 25 yards from goal which Villa kicked wide.
 Spain had another chance a minute later as Alonso found Navas, who sent in a cross, but Villa missed with his attempted volley.
 On 77 minutes, Spain won a corner when Villa's shot was saved following a one-two with Xavi.
 The ball reached Ramos from the corner, who was unmarked 6 yards from goal, but his header went over the crossbar.
 Robben then had a chance on 83 minutes, when he beat Puyol and attempted to take the ball around Casillas, but the goalkeeper dived low to take the ball from him before he could do so.
 Robben was booked for dissent, saying that Puyol had fouled him, and the game went to extra time, finishing 0–0 at the end of 90 minutes.